Table of contents

 - it helps to balance the innovation portfolio; very often almost all innovation efforts are in horizon 1; using three horizons model helps to focus as well on radical innovations in horizons 2 and 3; for example Google uses 70 / 20 / 10 model, where 70 % of efforts are focus on horizon 1, 20 % on horizon 2 and 10 % on horizon 3

-Innovation can be classified also according to object of the development.
+Innovation can be classified also according to the object of development.
 Four identified areas are

 - product innovation